zhang-informatics/iDISK/README.md

 make version
 ```

+which will set up a new project folder at `$(PROJECT_HOME)/versions/$(PROJECT_VERSION)` as specified in your Makefile.

-**N.B.** If this is not the first ever version of the database, you are encouraged to fill out the changelog location at `${IDISK_HOME}/versions/${VERSION_DIR}/CHANGELOG.md` with any changes or additions over the previous version.
+**N.B.** If this is not the first ever version of the database, you are encouraged to fill out the changelog location at `${PROJECT_HOME}/versions/${PROJECT_VERSION}/CHANGELOG.md` with any changes or additions over the previous version.

 ## The iDISK Schema

 iDISK is built using Neo4j, so the first step is to install the latest version of [Neo4j](https://neo4j.com/download/).
 Neo4j is used both to define the iDISK schema as well as to hold the final database.
 Here, we discuss creating and using
 a schema.
-Neo4j graphs are specified using a query language called Cypher and we've supplied a Cypher script for the
+Neo4j graphs are specified using a query language called Cypher and we've supplied Cypher scripts for the
-current iDISK schema at `lib/schemas/schema_1.0.0.cypher`.
+available iDISK versions at `lib/config/schemas/schema_${SCHEMA_VERSION}.cypher`.

 **N.B.** Schema versions are specified using semantic versioning (major.minor.patch).
 The schema versions are distinct
 from the iDISK versions.
 That is, if iDISK updates to a new version, the schema will not necessarily require updating.